RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 32 - Configuring Django ModelForm for Custom Student Registration Form with Field Selection and Exclusion
 You can view the full details of this project [here](./gs32/day32-project32.md).

+### Day 33 - Implementing Model Form Inheritance in Django
+You can view the full details of this project [here](./gs33/day33-project33.md).